dewanshpatle/Geofencing-Real-time-Alert-System/README.md

 **Business Logic**:
 - Store location update in database
-- Use PostGIS to check if vehicle is inside any geofences
 - Detect entry/exit events (compare with previous location state)
 - Trigger WebSocket alerts for configured events
 - Return all current geofences containing the vehicle